AmberLBurroughs/hoover/view/README.md

 }
 ```

-### Finish Cleaning
+### Finished cleaning
-Once the Hoover has gone through all of the directions, the final position of hoover and total pieces of dirt cleaned are displayed.
+Once the Hoover has gone through all of the directions, the final position of hoover and total pieces of dirt cleaned are displayed on the page.
 ```
 {(this.props.finished) ?
     <div>